element-hq/synapse/docs/usage/configuration/config_documentation.md

 ---
 ### `delete_stale_devices_after`

 An optional duration.
-If set, Synapse will run a daily background task to log out and delete any device that hasn’t been accessed for more than the specified amount of time.
+If set, Synapse will run a daily background task to log out and delete any device that hasn't been accessed for more than the specified amount of time.

 A value of null means devices are never pruned.